 Our group of investigators and partners have set the following primary research objectives related to social integration emanating from physical activity involvement: (1) Explore the perceptions of new Canadian women and children/youth as it pertains to the experiences, challenges, barriers, and preferences of physical activity involvement and its role in social integration (Year 1); (2) Determine the degree to which social integration is associated with physical activity involvement via existing opportunities in the community (Year 1); and (3) Develop and evaluate an evidence-based physical activity program to facilitate social integration among new Canadian women and children/youth (Years 2 and 3).
-This project is support by a SSHRC Partnership Development Grant (2019-2022).
+This project is support by a SSHRC Partnership Development Grant (2019-2022) and primarily led by

 "Parental involvement and its influence on sport team dynamics"